In the past, Carbrooke had four, possibly five, pubs.

-Some of the following information from www.norfolkpubs.co.uk an organisation attempting to log all Norfolk Pubs, past or present.
+Some of the following information is from www.norfolkpubs.co.uk an organisation attempting to log all Norfolk Pubs, past or present.

-The Crown Public House: Now ‘Crown House’ a private dwelling – off Church Street / Meadow Lane.
+Now ‘Crown House’ a private dwelling – off Church Street / Meadow Lane.

 Closed in 1969.
 It had a Full License.